LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 The root object should have the following:
 - Mesh Renderer + Mesh Filter for your model
 - Box collider roughly encompassing your model
-- Physics Prop script (see below for configuration)
+- Physics Prop script (See below for configuration) (To customise your item properly, create another class for the item and inherit from the GrabbableObject class)
-- Audio Source with no clip assigned (see below for output setup).
+- Audio Source with no clip assigned (See below for output setup).
 This is necessary even if you don't have any SFX.
-- Network Object (see below for configuration)
+- Network Object (See below for configuration)

 The root object will also need to have the tag "PhysicsProp" and the layer set to "Props".

 The Physics Prop script component should have:
 - The checkboxes for "Grabbable", "Is In Factory", and *optionally* "Grabbable to Enemies" set to true
-- The "Item Properties" assigned to the Item Data you created
+- The "Item Properties" assigned to the Item Data/Obj you created

 The Network Object must only have the following options enabled, with everything else disabled:
 - Synchronize Transform